zefrenchwan/panorama/README.md

 ## Technical solution

+Panorama is a group of applications:
+1. A end-user web application for users to connect, define their requests see their results
+2. A scheduler to launch data collection
+3. Some endpoint apps to collect data and start an asynchronous data flow
+4. This data flow passes by text processing, and data agregation
+5. Agregated data is stored and visible by end user

 ### Auth

 Any operation needs to be authenticated and authorized.

-### Scheduling

-Scheduler will contact a dedicated server to launch the data collection step.
-This server will load databse configuration

-## Installation
+OAuth2 is obvious technical choice.

 ### Storage

 There are two databases:
 1. One for configuration and selectors definition
 2. One for analytics (to see results)

+### Scheduling

+Scheduler will contact a dedicated server to launch the data collection step.
+This server will load database configuration and define collection tasks to run.

+## Installation

+### The global env file

+Create a `.env` file at the same level as `compose.yaml`.
+It will contain all secrets for all subprojects.

+To set secrets for `interactions` module:
+* `SESSION_SECRET` to define a long secret for sessions

 To set configuration database, define in an env file:
 * `DBCONF_USER` to define db user